jiawangbai/DHTA-master/README.md

 ## Citation

-If our work is helpful to you, please cite as follows.
+If our work is useful for your research, please cite as follows.
 ```
 @article{bai2020targeted,
   title={Targeted Attack for Deep Hashing based Retrieval},